 - Their activity creates, protects and/or beautifies an outdoor community space.

-- Their activity is on a volunteer basis and is not part of paid employment.
+- Their activity is done on a volunteer basis and is not part of paid employment.

 - Their activity inspires others to engage in community conservation.

 - In partnership with The Trust for Public Land, the national Cox Conserves Heroes program has donated more than $800,000 to environmental nonprofits over the past 10 years, and more than 200 volunteers have been honored.